Wednesday, April 2, 2025

 Celebrate the Magic Official Logo

-In February 2014, the sections looked like this:
+In February 2014, these were the featured sections:

 • Lady & The Tramp; Princess Melody, Tangled